 When a writer crafts a memoir of any length, it's impossible for them to put their whole self on the page, with every detail that makes them the human being who currently lives in the world.
 Instead, much like a fiction writer, the memoirist creates a character who experiences and tells the story, choosing the elements of the self that most relate to the situation at hand.
-In her book The Situation and the Story: The Art of Personal Narrative, Vivian Gornick calls that character-self the persona.3 alley full of white men.
-Notice that while the writer chooses what information to give the audience about their persona, they must also decide what to leave out.
-We don't learn, for example, anything about Sukrungruang's father, or about other relatives who might be important in his life.
-We don't learn anything about the house/apartment/trailer/etc. where he lives, or what he ate for breakfast that morning, or the car or train ride or walk to the bowling alley.
-We don't learn about his religious beliefs.
-We don't learn how he's doing in school.
-What's important is his relationship with his mother in that bowling alley on that day.
+In her book The Situation and the Story: The Art of Personal Narrative, Vivian Gornick calls that character-self the persona.

-In "Chop Suey," Sukrungruang's persona, or character-self, includes the following: he's the ten-year-old son of a woman who immigrated from Thailand; he loves his mother but disagrees with her about American culture, people, and life; he has some experience with bowling but no real skill; and he and his mother are the only people of color in a bowling
+In "Chop Suey," Sukrungruang's persona, or character-self, includes the following: he's the ten-year-old son of a woman who immigrated from Thailand; he loves his mother but disagrees with her about American culture, people, and life; he has some experience with bowling but no real skill; and he and his mother are the only people of color in a bowling alley full of white men.
+Notice that while the writer chooses what information to give the audience about their persona, they must also decide what to leave